MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time-data-ingestion.md

 You can post an activity in the format of your source system or in the UnifiedActivity format.
 Get the format by making an API call to /api/instances/{instanceId}/manage/entities/UnifiedActivity.

 Details of this API, including parameters and responses, can be found in the **EntityData** section on the [Swagger UI page](https://global.api.ci.ai.dynamics.com/swagger/index.html).
 [Learn more about how to use the Customer Insights Swagger webpage](pm-apis.md#how-to-use-the-customer-insights-swagger-webpage).

+## Understand your real-time usage with telemetry

+This feature gives you an overview of the volume of requests posted to the real-time API, as well as hints about issues you may have encountered.
+You can access it by going to **Admin**, then **System** and then **Real-time**.

+From the **group by** selector you can choose how to best present your real-time interactions on a timeline ranging from the last 24 hours to the last 30 days: by result (successes or failures), created by (source of the event), ingested entity (entity qualified name) or API method.
+The data is available as a history chart and as a table.